MirkoHernandez/generator-gulp-b/README.md

 ```

 Postcss is also configured in the rollup config file so it is possible
-import and bundle css files (by default scss is used).
+import and bundle css files (by default the scss extension is used).

 Example: